-At Rigby Hall, we believe it is paramount for our young scientists to develop their sparkling imaginations, fertile minds and curiosity through investigative first-hand practical experience as much as possible.
+At Rigby Hall School, we believe it is paramount for our young scientists to develop their sparkling imaginations, fertile minds and curiosity through investigative first-hand practical experience as much as possible.
 This enables them to discover the magic behind the scientific processes for themselves.

-Science is a subject that lends itself well to a multisensory approach and experiments are a key part of science, allowing students of all ages and abilities to engage in fun and exciting hands-on learning experiences.
-Pupils are encouraged to understand how science can be used to explain what is occurring, predict how things will behave, analyse causes, ask questions, plan investigations and discuss their results.
+Science is a subject that lends itself well to a multisensory approach and experiments are a key part of Science, allowing pupils of all ages and abilities to engage in fun and exciting hands-on learning experiences.
+Pupils are encouraged to understand how Science can be used to explain what is occurring, predict how things will behave, analyse causes, ask questions, plan investigations and discuss their results.

-Science is an important core subject which touches the daily lives of our students.
-As such the subject is taught so that students can appreciate the link between the teaching and learning in the classroom and their own individual life experiences.
+Science is an important core subject which touches the daily lives of our pupils.
+As such, the subject is taught so that pupils can appreciate the link between the teaching and learning in the classroom and their own individual life experiences.

-Throughout school students study Science through a topic based approach to develop the skills to enable them to be effective scientists.
+Throughout school, pupils study Science through a topic based approach to develop the knowledge and skills to enable them to be effective scientists.

-Our science lessons remove some of the difficulties that our pupils may have, such as writing at length and understanding key scientific vocabulary.
+Our Science lessons develop the use and understanding of key scientific vocabulary.
 Word banks are provided as prompts to aid word recall and spelling, and worksheets are structured to aid sequencing and analysis of investigations and experiments.

-Overall we aim to give our students an understanding of the world around us so they can make responsible decisions about our planet as they become the citizens of the future.
-We do this in a fun way by providing them with quality experiences and make it interesting!
+Overall we aim to give our pupils an understanding of the world around us so they can make responsible decisions about our planet as they become the citizens of the future.
+We do this in an inspiring way through quality learnign experiences.